Why Does My Roof Make Loud Noises in Winter? A Minnesota Roofer Explains

 About Modern Exterior Systems

-We're a family-owned roofing and exterior contractor in Minnetonka, Minnesota, with 20+ years of construction experience.
+We're a women-owned, family-operated roofing and exterior contractor in Eden Prairie, Minnesota, with 20+ years of construction experience.
 We're BBB A+ rated, NRCA members, and CertainTeed ShingleMaster certified.
-We've inspected thousands of roofs after Minnesota winters and know exactly what's normal and what's not.

 Common Causes of Winter Roof Noises